babashka/sci/doc/forking.md

 ## Current boundary

-Var roots/metadata, all logical SCI atom state, SCI-created volatile values, and JVM/CLJS SCI multimethod tables, preferences, and dispatch caches are fork-local.
+Var roots/metadata, all logical SCI atom state, SCI-created volatile values, delays, and JVM/CLJS SCI multimethod tables, preferences, and dispatch caches are fork-local.
+On the JVM, SCI-created promises are fork-local as well.
 SCI's `memoize` uses a fork-local atom for its cache.
-Atom metadata, validator, and watch maps are inherited by a fork and can subsequently diverge;
-effects performed by a watch are ordinary user capabilities and are not made reversible automatically.
-Promises, delays, futures, transients, mutable host objects, mutable deftype fields, and effects outside SCI remain shared unless the embedding application models or copies them.
+Atom metadata, validator, and watch maps are inherited by a fork and can subsequently diverge; effects performed by a watch are ordinary user capabilities and are not made reversible automatically.
+Futures, lazy sequences, transients, mutable host objects, mutable deftype fields, and effects outside SCI remain shared unless the embedding application models or copies them.